Kleene-Star/KleeneStar/README.md

 # Legal & Licensing

 **KleeneStar** is released under the MIT License, a permissive open-source license that allows reuse, modification, and distribution with minimal restrictions.
-You’re free to use **KleeneStar** in personal, academic, or commercial projects—just include the original copyright notice.
+You're free to use **KleeneStar** in personal, academic, or commercial projects, just include the original copyright notice.

 The system is designed to be GDPR-compliant:
 - No tracking